erikaosgue/erikaosgue/README.md

 # :wave: Hey There!

-### I'm Erika Osorio, a Full Stack Software Developer.
-I love writing code, working with other people on solving tough problems, and learning new things along the way.
+### I'm Erika Osorio, a Software Developer and Data Engineer.
+I love writing code, working with other people on solving problems, and learning new things along the way.

 <br />